 The link between e-commerce and Digital Marketing is deep rooted.
 It’s the framework of digital marketing which makes the backbone for e-commerce to stand.
-Hence, one who is into e-commerce, and does not follow the latest eCommerce trends will be out of the league soon.
-To stay in the game, and win every goal, you have to take a quick look through the dominating trends of 2017 in e-commerce.
+Hence, one who is into e-commerce, and does not follow the latest trends in e-commerce will be out of the league soon.
+To stay in the game, and win every goal, you have to take a quick look through the dominating trends in e-commerce.
 Check out your chances of ruling the web and giving a tough competition to rivals.

 Read also: Shopify.
 How to open your online store today

 Payment Wallets and Mobile Payments

 Mobile payments are one of the eCommerce trends, most mobile users would rather use Apple pay and Android pay like apps and wallets to pay.
 Thus sites which once only accepted PayPal and credit card payments need to turn around now and start accepting all these modes of e-cash.
 That’s the best way to survive in the tough competition.
 The sooner you start accepting e-cash and a wider number of wallets, the better are your chances of survival and snatching the limelight.

 Timely delivery had always been important, and it still is.
 But more than that instant delivery is the more asked for feature or service.
 That’s because of the steeply growing number of shoppers who can access sites anytime on the go from their mobiles and tabs, and have made it a habit of buying any item of need online primarily.
 They would first check for the instant delivery option, as they may not have the tie to wait for 3 days.
 In such cases, when your rival is already snatching away most of the customer through this service, you also need to do so.
 Implement manpower, speedy freight or whatever you need to, but this is a must have, if you have to survive in e-commerce today.

 Check out our E-commerce project for the world’s largest online retailer — Ebags

 Shelling Out More Coupons than Ever